-The Judy Lecture, "Reclaiming Our Liberal Heritage and Embracing Our Hunger for Justice" will be presented live in Topeka by the Rev. Dr. Paul Rasor.
-The talk will be live streamed to the other locations.
+The Arthur M Judy Memorial Lecture (Keynote Speech), "Reclaiming Our Liberal Heritage and Embracing Our Hunger for Justice" was presented live in Topeka by the Rev. Dr. Paul Rasor.

 Paul Rasor is Director of the Center for the Study of Religious Freedom and Professor of Interdisciplinary Studies at Virginia Wesleyan College.
 Paul has a wide-ranging background that includes religion, law and music.
 He holds a Master of Divinity (M.Div.) and Ph.D. in the study of religion from Harvard, as well as a law degree (J.D.) and a music degree (B. Mus.) from the University of Michigan.
 He is an ordained Unitarian Universalist minister, and has served Unitarian Universalist congregations in Arlington MA and Lexington, MA, near Boston.

 Paul’s academic career includes 14 years as a full-time law professor and more than 10 years teaching in theology and religious studies at a range of institutions, including Andover Newton Theological School, Harvard Divinity School, and Pendle Hill Quaker Study Center.
 His teaching responsibilities at Virginia Wesleyan College include courses in constitutional law and religious studies.
 He has received teaching awards from two universities.